Before reading this article, make sure to check our documentation on using Zapier to set up transactional email surveys in Retently.

 Start with creating a new Zap in Zapier, and choose Salesforce as your trigger app.

-Click Save and you will be asked to connect your Salesforce account.
+Click Continue and you will be asked to connect your Salesforce account.
 Once you’ve done that, you will be given a webhook link from Zapier.
 For now, just copy and save it for later.

 The next thing you should do is create a custom Workflow rule in your Salesforce account.

 In the Salesforce setup area, you will need to create a new Workflow Rule.

 This rule will allow you to set the conditions that will trigger the outbound message to be sent out.
 This is what will trigger your Zap.